Death of Wishma Sandamali: Criminal complaints

-Civil lawsuit
+Civil lawsuits

 In March 2022, the mother and sisters of Wishma filed a lawsuit against the Japanese government, seeking 156 million yen in damages.
 In September 2022, the Nagoya District Court requested that the government submit five hours of the preserved surveillance footage as evidence.
 The government accepted the request on the day of the deadline to respond in November.
 The family received the footage on December 16, 2022.
 In February 2023, the court released a five-hour clip of the footage to the public as a record about the case.
+The clip was shown during the oral proceedings on June 21 and July 12, 2023.

+On May 20, 2025, the family of Wishma sued the Japanese government demanding all 295 hours of the surveillance footage be disclosed.

 Immigration revision bill

 Wishma's death came at a time when the National Diet was to deliberate a government bill to revise the Immigration Control and Refugee Recognition Act, which would have allowed deportation of asylum seekers.
 On March 31, 2021, a group comprising the Working Group on Arbitrary Detention and three special rapporteurs of the United Nations issued a statement saying the bill could violate the International Covenant on Civil and Political Rights.
 Daily sit-ins in protest against the bill were staged in front of the Diet since April 16.
 On April 22, a group handed the Ministry of Justice 106,792 signatures demanding the bill be withdrawn.
 Protest rallies were staged across Japan on May 16 to coincide with Wishma's funeral.
 The ruling parties dropped the bill on May 18.
 The administration passed on resubmitting the bill to the Diet session beginning in January 2022, fearing impact on the upper-house election in July.

-The government is expected to submit a similar bill, which would limit the number of times a foreign national can apply for refugee status to two, to the Diet session beginning in January 2023.
-On March 7, 2023, the Cabinet approved the bill.
+The government submitted a similar bill, which would limit the number of times a foreign national can apply for refugee status to two, to the Diet session beginning in January 2023.
+Amid protests, the bill was approved by the Cabinet on March 7 and was enacted by the Diet on June 9.
+On April 18, the Working Group on Arbitrary Detention and special rapporteurs of the United Nations issued a communication stating that the bill falls short of international human rights standards.

+In May 2023, representative Mizuho Umemura was removed from the upper-house Judicial Affairs Committee by her party, Nippon Ishin no Kai, after she was criticized for remarking that Wishma "may have died from poor health caused by a hunger strike" and that her supporter may have given her "the faint hope that she would be released on parole if she became ill, leading to the situation where doctors pointed out the possibility that she was not really sick".